henzeb/enumhancer/docs/extractor.md

 want to use.
 With this you can simply pass a multiline string and extract all enums that are mentioned by value.

-Note: This also works with `Mappers`.
+Note: This also works with `Mappers`, you can either pass along a mapper as second parameter or use the `Mappers` trait in case you need the default mapper feature.

 ## Usage
 ```php